OfficeDev/office-js-docs-pr/docs/project/project-add-ins.md

 ## Distributing Project add-ins

-You can distribute add-ins through a file share, an add-in catalog in a SharePoint library, or an Project Add-in in the Office Store.
+You can distribute add-ins through a file share, an add-in catalog in a SharePoint library, or AppSource.
 For more information, see [Publish your Office Add-in](../publish/publish.md).

 ## See also